spion/spion.github.com/src/documents/promise-nuggets/01-the-simplest-example.html.md

 title: The simplest example
 layout: nuggets
 category: Basic examples
-level: 1
 date: 2007-01-05
 ---

-Whats the difference between callback-based functions and promise-based functions?
+Whats the main difference between callback-based functions and promise-based functions?

-The first functions call the callback with the error and the result:
+The first call the callback with the error and the result:

 ```js
 fs.readFile(path, function(error, content) {